openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 _inlined_description: _

-Set the width of a rectangle.
+Set the width of the rectangle.
+Parameters:
+w The new width.